 A Commission Concept Paper provides an initial overview of the Framework’s key principles, outcomes and strategies.
 The Commission is working with all levels of Government, peak bodies, human rights agencies and community organisations to progress the Framework.

-The Commission is also undertaking a series of targeted scoping consultations, workshops and roundtables.
-If your organisation is interested in participating in this process, please contact the Commission at email@example.com.
+The Commission is also undertaking a series of targeted scoping consultations.
+If your organisation is interested in participating in this process, please contact the Commission at firstname.lastname@example.org.

-The findings of consultations and the submissions process will inform a revised Framework Concept Paper and a Consultation Report, to be released in June 2022.
+The findings of consultations and the submissions process will inform an updated Framework Concept Paper and a Consultation Report, to be released mid 2022.